Second-quantized numerical simulations of tunable entanglement in quantum high harmonic generation

 {\it Theoretical model and simulation parameters}—Our approach consists of a model atom where a single active electron is placed in a soft-Coulomb potential situated at the center of a photonic cavity in the dipole approximation~\cite{spontaenous-emission-multitrajectory, motion-charged-particles-BSV, quantum-optical-description-hhg, vacuum-fluctuations-coupling, Sebas2024}).
 The overall light-matter Hamiltonian takes the form:

-where $L_C$ is the cavity length (the cavity is introduced due to the quantization of the photon modes), $\omega_L$ is the frequency of the driving laser field, $E_0$ is the amplitude of the laser pulse, $b$ is the softening parameter, $f(t)$ is a temporal envelope that turns off the interaction at the initial and final times of the driving pulse $f(t=t_0) = f(t=t_F) = 0$ (see the expression of the envelope in the Supplementary Information), and the photon cavity modes frequencies are given by $\omega_n = (2n+1) \pi / \alpha L_C$ (with $\alpha$ the fine-structure constant) for those modes that do not have a vanishing coupling (the symmetry of the cavity removes interaction with the even modes~\cite{spontaenous-emission-multitrajectory}).
+where $L_C$ is the cavity length (the cavity is introduced due to the quantization of the photon modes), $\omega_L$ is the frequency of the driving laser field, $E_0$ is the amplitude of the laser pulse, $b$ is the softening parameter, $f(t)$ is a temporal envelope that turns off the interaction at the initial and final times of the driving pulse $f(t_0) = f(t_F) = 0$ (see the expression of the envelope in the Supplementary Information), $n$ is the mode index, and the photon cavity modes frequencies are given by $\omega_n = (2n+1) \pi / \alpha L_C$ (with $\alpha$ the fine-structure constant) for those modes that do not have a vanishing coupling (the symmetry of the cavity removes interaction with the even modes~\cite{spontaenous-emission-multitrajectory}).
 The strength of the light-matter coupling $\lambda = \sqrt{8 \pi/ L_C}$ is determined both by the position of the atom in the cavity (which we fixed to be at the center) and the length of the cavity $L_C$.
+The full multimode cavity can be interpreted as an ``effective single-mode cavity''~\cite{mark-simone, multimode-effective-mode} owing to the fact that we pick finite-time modes instead of continuum, where the approximate effective length can be recovered from the envelope integral (see SI for further remarks).
 The quadratic contribution in the Hamiltonian proportional to $\hat{x}^2$ arises naturally as a consequence of the length-gauge transformation, which ensures boundedness from below of the full light–matter Hamiltonian~\cite{self-dipole-term}.
 We truncate the Hilbert space by selecting effective modes with frequency $\omega_n$ that are chosen to match two multiples of the laser frequency, $p \omega_L$ and $q \omega_L$, where $p$ and $q$ are the harmonic orders for which entanglement can be evaluated.
 At $t=t_0$, the electronic and photonic systems are initially in the atomic ground state and vacuum state, respectively, such that $\ket{\Psi(t=t_0)} = \ket{g} \otimes \ket{0, 0}$; and the system is propagated with a time-dependent electric field as shown in Eq.~\eqref{eq: interaction}.
-Let us emphasize that we do not assume any intial occupation of quantum photonic harmonic modes - they become occupied during the laser-matter interaction, connecting to the HHG yield. \\
+Let us emphasize that we do not assume any initial occupation of quantum photonic harmonic modes - they become occupied during the laser-matter interaction, connecting to the HHG yield. \\